Oichkatzelesfrettschen/PSD_21144/README.md

 ## Porting:

-2.11BSD_X44 is open to being ported to different architectures.
+PSD_21144 is being ported to different architectures.
-Though due to limited access to hardware, testing of 2.11BSD_X44 on that architecture will be dependent on the individual/group (especially more exotic hardware).
+Though due to limited access to hardware, testing of PSD_21144 on that architecture will be dependent on the individual/group (especially more exotic hardware).

 ## Building: